Osussist/OsuHook/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-Make sure the program compiles correctly and runs correctly!
+Make sure the program compiles correctly and runs correctly, and if needed provide instructions on how to use said feature!